greywarden07/DigiPay/README.md

 - Create UPI payment QR codes for receiving money
 - Input validation for UPI IDs and payment details
 - Share payment links directly from the app
-- Multiple screens with navigation
+- Clean, user-friendly interface with modern design
-- Clean, user-friendly interface
+- Support for all UPI apps in India

 ## Inputs Required for QR Generation
 The app allows you to specify these payment details: